danielholmes/coc-base-analyser/README.md

        - maybe as a % of compartmented area
    - wizard tower hound rule too strict. maybe only require 2/4

+ - TH11 not working (?) - see vietha76
- - analysis performance, currently too slow on bulk
+ - analysis performance, currently too slow
+  - hog cc lure analysis - dont need all external tiles - just need outer coords touching drop boundary
  - change js to use classes and instances rather than global modules

  - clarify AQ range - see iphoto screenshot of greg raid. possibly shown on ppetes war base

- - ui overhaul: select clan -> load players, select player, click go

- - trap access (if leadership go for it)
- - switch to new, dedicated credentials of own
+ - trap access (if leadership go for it) - new, dedicated credentials of own
+ - own connection - see UCS server for help creating
  - 3d render
- - saved result with a url to be able to send someone (save serialised result in db which can be recalled and lasts one day, ensure to include version number so can expire early if need)
  - separate rule groups for farm vs arranged
  - pass, warning, fail levels (e.g. for minion anchors)
  - dynamic sizing of canvas still a bit funky - find proper js solution
+ - integration tests

 ## TH8 TODO Rules